Occupational Licensing Blunts Competition and Boosts Inequality - Slashdot

 Operate a food truck (ON TOP of your regular commercial drivers license AND health certificate)

-Install
+Install home theater equipment

 Re: (Score:2)